Generalized Nash equilibrium problems with quasi-linear constraints: Solving GNEPs with quasi-linear constraints

 For the above $\dt$, we must have $\theta_{\max} = \theta(u^{(j)})$.
 This means that the conclusion holds for all $\Theta \in \mathbb{S}_{1/l}$ except for a set of Lebesgue measure zero, for each $l\in \N$.
 This completes the proof. \end{proof}

 When the cardinality $|\mc{K}_J|<\infty$, all points in $\mc{K}_J$ are isolated, so the following follows from Proposition~\ref{prop:iso_u}. \begin{theorem} Consider the GNEP as in \reff{GNEP:Axi>=bi}.
-For the given $J$, if $|\mc{K}_J|<\infty$, then Algorithm~\ref{alg:pLME_J} returns all GNEs contained in $\mc{K}_J$ or detects their nonexistence. \end{theorem} We remark that when the GNEP is given by generic polynomials, the critical set $\mc{K}$ (hence its subset $\mc{K}_J$ for each $J\in\mc{P}$) is finite.
-This is shown in \cite[Theorem~3.1]{nie2022algebraic}.
+For the given $J$, if $|\mc{K}_J|<\infty$, then Algorithm~\ref{alg:pLME_J} returns all GNEs contained in $\mc{K}_J$ or detects their nonexistence. \end{theorem} When the GNEP is given by generic polynomials, the critical set $\mc{K}$ (hence its subset $\mc{K}_J$ for each $J\in\mc{P}$) is finite; see \cite[Theorem~3.1]{nie2022algebraic}.
 So, for generic GNEPs as in \reff{GNEP:Axi>=bi}, Algorithm~\ref{alg:pLME_J} can find all GNEs in $\mc{K}_J$ or detect their nonexistence.